centminmod/centminmod-juicefs/readme.md

 # Format Cloudflare R2 S3 Storage

 Fill in variables for your Cloudflare account id, R2 bucket access key and secret key and the R2 bucket name - create the R2 bucket before hand.
-The sqlite3 database will be saved at `/home/juicefs/myjuicefs.db`
+The sqlite3 database will be saved at `/home/juicefs/myjuicefs.db`.

+* JuiceFS supports compression algorithms which can be enabled via `--compress` option which has 3 available options - lz4, zstd or none (default).
+* `--trash-days` - number of days after which removed files will be permanently deleted.
+Default = 1.
+* `--block-size` - size of block in KiB
+* Other various format options listed at https://juicefs.com/docs/community/command_reference#options.

 ```
 cfaccountid='CF_ACCOUNT_ID'